 sessions include the voices of former foster youth, current caregivers and birth

 parents who have been involved with the system.

-(SAY, PAY and PURPLE Cry training hours are counted as continuing education training)
+(SAY, PAY, PURPLE Cry training, Medication Administration, and Mandatory Reporter hours are counted as continuing

 - Working With Children Who Display Sexually Aggressive Behaviors(1.25 hours